DeScAI-Team/jsonl-dedupe/README.md

 # JSONl Deduplication Tool

 A CLI tool for detecting and removing duplicate records from JSONL files.
-Designed for cleaning LLM training data.
+Designed for cleaning ncbi gene records but should work for any JSONL files.

 ## Features